elevateforhumanity/fix2/README.md

 > - Deeper integrations with Zoom and other tools
 > - And optional eCommerce for providers who want to sell private courses on top of workforce programs.
 >
-> So if you want the structure of Moodle and Docebo, but tuned for real-world workforce training and funding — that's exactly what Elevate Connects is becoming."
+> So if you want the structure of Moodle and Docebo, but tuned for real-world workforce training and funding — that's exactly what Elevate for Humanity is becoming."

 ---